Chaitralikore/RetailShield-Blockchain-Based-AI-Cybersecurity-System/README.md

-# RetailShield - AI-Powered Blockchain Cybersecurity
+# RetailShield: AI-Powered Blockchain Cybersecurity

 A cutting-edge cybersecurity dashboard that combines blockchain technology with artificial intelligence to provide comprehensive security monitoring for retail operations.
 Built with React, TypeScript, and Tailwind CSS.